ever-guild/homebrew-stable/README.md

-# Free TON Homebrew tap
+# Everscale Guild Homebrew tap

 It is Homebrew tap for simple and convenient distribution of software for work and development on the Free TON network.